Growing Minds Day by Day: Third Week of June

 Editor’s Note: These delicious fritters can also be baked in the oven.
 Preheat the oven to 375°F. Spray a baking sheet with cooking spray.
 Drop squash mixture by heaping tablespoons onto the baking sheet.
 Bake for 12 minutes, then flip fritters and bake for 5 more minutes until golden brown.

-It’s not too late to plant your own Three Sisters garden this year.
+It’s not too late to plant your own Three Sisters Garden this year.
 The Three Sisters gardening method is a Native American companion planting technique that typically features three crops that were historically important to many indigenous tribes: corn, beans, and squash.
 While many native peoples used this technique, the tradition of referring to these crops as the “three sisters” comes to us from the Haudenosaunee (pronounced Ho-deh-no-shaw-nee), also known as the Iroquois tribe.

 The crops are planted together, with each serving a unique and complementary purpose in the garden.
 As legumes, the beans fix (or transfer) nitrogen from the air to the soil for use by the other crops, while the tall, sturdy corn stalks provide a trellis for the vining beans to grow on.
 Finally, the large squash leaves shade the ground, suppressing weeds and conserving soil moisture.
 Sometimes sunflowers are planted as a trellis in lieu of corn, or in addition to corn to help attract pollinators to the garden.